wporter82/packer-templates/README.md

 Build an uncompressed Fedora Linux vagrant box with a 4GB hard disk:

     $ packer build -var compression_level=0 -var disk_size=4000 fedora-22-x86_64.json

+## Appendix

+The fedora image will provision the ColdFusion server with settings if a settings.tar.gz file exists in the folder you vagrant up in.

+To package settings for inclusion, spin up a base server and set up everything as desired.
+Then vagrant ssh into the box and run the following command:
+	$ find /opt/coldfusion/ -iname 'neo*.xml' -exec tar -rvf /vagrant/settings.tar {} \; && gzip /vagrant/settings.tar

+The settings.tar.gz file will now be on the host and can be included in a new server spin-up.